CodeYourFuture/curriculum/common-content/en/module/js1/percentages/index.md

 No such pre-built function converts any number to a percentage, so we must write our own.
 We're going to create a function called `convertToPercentage` with the following requirements:

 _Given_ a number input

-_When_ we call `convertToPercentage` with the number input _Then_ we get back a string representing the percentage for that
+_When_ we call `convertToPercentage` with the number input

+_Then_ we get back a string representing the percentage equivalent of that number.

 Here are some examples: